Rubber Plant Care as a houseplant is easy. Besides being an attractive low maintenance plant, it also purifies indoor

 Pruning rubber tree is important if you want to keep it in a desired shape or size.
 You can prune the plant lightly at any time of the year but for proper pruning and trimming wait for spring.
-Prune your plant in the beginning of the growing season.
+Prune your plant at the beginning of the growing season.

 Rubber Plant Care Tips

 - Repot the plant when it becomes root-bound.
 It grows quickly, and within a year, you’ll need to repot it.